 Interactive PowerBI: Retail Sales Analysis

-The business problem: Commercial teams are often working from a fragmented landscape of custom Excel data pulls and static reports that go stale the moment they're built.
-When every team is measuring themselves differently, alignment breaks down, strategic conversations stall, and market shifts go undetected until it's too late to respond.
+The business problem: Teams often work from a fragmented landscape of Excel data pulls and static reports that go stale the moment they're built.
+Alignment breaks down when every team is measures themselves differently.
+Strategic conversations stall, and market shifts go undetected until it's too late to respond.

-What follows: A walkthrough of the tool’s analytical views, from high-level market decomposition through dynamic metric analysis, category trends, and item-level rankings.
+What follows: A walkthrough of the analytical views, from high-level market analysis to dynamic metric selection, category trends, and item-level rankings.

 The Point-of-Sale dashboard breaks down syndicated market-level data into business insights.
 This is where teams can understand sales, share, trends, and drivers of change across markets (geographies), categories, segments, etc. Instead of the proliferation of Excels with customized data pulls, the POS dashboard provides a single source of truth for the business to measure themselves by.
 This grounds the company in data to align upon and strategize for changes in market dynamics.